Don’t tell me you missed last month’s quiz!!! Here it is again with the answer to follow:

 Mom, you better tell people what “Whole Foods” is.

 OK.
 It’s a health food store the size of a supermarket, and quite grand, I must say.
-Shana, get a picture.
+Shana, get me a picture of Whole Foods.

 Check!